-There are studies that have associated increased sun exposure to formation of new iris nevi, but more research needs to be done.
+Research has associated increased sun exposure to formation of new iris nevi, but more studies need to be done.
 They’re always flat and don’t pose any risk.
 These are different from raised masses on the iris or iris melanoma.

-When a doctor tells you that you have an eye lesion that needs to be followed, they are likely referring to a choroidal nevus.
-This is a flat pigmented lesion that’s benign (noncancerous) and is in the back of the eye.
+When a doctor tells you that you have an eye lesion that needs to be followed, they’re likely referring to a choroidal nevus.
+This is a flat pigmented lesion that’s benign (noncancerous) and located in the back of the eye.

 According to the Ocular Melanoma Foundation, roughly 1 in 10 people have this condition, which is basically an accumulation of pigmented cells.
-While they’re generally noncancerous, there is a small potential that they can become cancerous, which is why they need to be followed by a doctor.
+While choroidal nevi are generally noncancerous, there is a small potential that they can become cancerous, which is why they need to be followed by a doctor.

-Conjunctival nevi often present as a visible freckle on the white part, with no other symptoms.
+Conjunctival nevi often appear as a visible freckle on the white part, with no other symptoms.
 They tend to remain stable, but they can change color over time, especially during puberty or pregnancy.

-The darkening color can be mistaken for growth, which is why it’s important for it to be closely monitored.
+The darkening color can be mistaken for growth, which is why it’s important for this type of nevi to be closely monitored.

-Iris nevi are usually seen on eye exams, especially if you have a darker iris.
+Iris nevi can usually be spotted through eye exams, especially if you have a darker iris.
 They occur more commonly in people with blue eyes and are more easily seen in these individuals.

-Choroidal nevi are typically asymptomatic, although they may leak fluid or be accompanied with abnormal blood vessel growth.
+Choroidal nevi are typically asymptomatic, although they may leak fluid or be accompanied by abnormal blood vessel growth.

 Sometimes this causes a detached retina or vision loss, which is why it’s so important to monitor these kinds of nevi.
-Because they don’t cause symptoms, they’re usually detected on a routine eye exam.
+Because they don’t cause symptoms, they’re usually detected during a routine fundoscopic exam.

-While most eye freckles remain noncancerous, it’s important to monitor them.
+While most eye freckles remain noncancerous, it’s important to have an eye doctor monitor them.
 There is a small chance that they can develop into eye melanoma.
-The earlier you notice that a nevus starts to change, the earlier it can be treated, before turning into something more serious.
+The earlier you notice that a nevus starts to change, the sooner it can be treated — before it possibly turns into something more serious.

-Eye freckles can also be called “congenital hypertrophy of the retinal pigment epithelium” (CHRPE), which is completely asymptomatic.
+Rarely, some lesions can herald other conditions.
+Having pigmented lesions on fundoscopic exams in both eyes can indicate a condition called congenital hypertrophy of the retinal pigment epithelium (CHRPE), which is completely asymptomatic.
 If CHRPE is in both eyes, this could be a symptom of a hereditary condition called familial adenomatous polyposis (FAP).

 FAP is very rare.
 It causes 1 percent of new colorectal cancers annually.
 Although rare, individuals with FAP have a 100 percent chance of developing colorectal cancer by the age of 40 if their colon isn’t removed.

-If you have eye freckles in both eyes, talk with your doctor about your risk of CHRPE and the risks and benefits of genetic testing.
+If an eye doctor diagnoses CHRPE, talk with your doctor about the risks and benefits of genetic testing.